AnarManafov/GitWorkflow/README.md

 git push --force-with-lease origin feature/ABC-123-user-authentication
 ```

-Then create a pull request from your fork to the main repository's `develop` branch.
+Then create a pull request from your fork to the central repository's `develop` branch.

 **Pull Request Guidelines:**